NCIAdmin/NCI-System-Status/content/default/issues/2019-12-16-nov-25-ca-hardware-failure.md

 twitterFeed: ''
 enableComments: false
 ---
-There has been a hardware failure in CA which is impacting services.
+There has been a hardware failure in CA which is impacting services.<br>

+UPDATE(s)

-UPDATE 12-16 - Replacement part has been identified and ordered.
+* 12-16 - Replacement part has been identified and ordered.
 Awaiting receipt.

-Impacted Systems Include:
+Impacted systems still out of service are noted below: